 Bureaucracy And Corruption

-The time has come for Bahamians and the leaders they choose, to rededicate themselves to making The Bahamas a place where social trust, decency and honesty pervade all aspects of social life.
+The time has come for Bahamians and the rulers they choose to rededicate themselves to making The Bahamas a place where social trust, decency and honesty pervade all aspects of social life.

 This implies that they should rededicate themselves to both the spirit and letter of the law.
 Of more immediate concern, Prime Minister the Hon.
 Perry G. Christie should make it his business to find out whether whispered complaints concerning corruption in the uniformed branches of the public service are true or not.

 As past experience with public revelations of wrongdoing so eloquently attests, there are any number of politicians and public sector workers who would, at the first opportunity, put their palms forward in order to have them greased.
-In this regard, disturbing reports reaching us speak of corruption in the ranks of the uniform brands of government.
-The whispered suggestion is that certain high officials are on the receiving end of corruption rents.
+In this regard, disturbing reports reaching us speak of corruption in the ranks of the Immigration Department.
+The whispered suggestion is that certain high officials in that organization are on the receiving end of corruption rents.
+Our information is that there is a lucrative market for work permits.

 Even now, a number of people still remember how hundreds of Cuban detainees were illegally spirited out of The Bahamas.
 Again, the whispered word is that hundreds of thousands of dollars changed hands.
 When the information was disclosed that the Cubans had disappeared - as it were into thin air - there was an immediate brouhaha and flurry of outrage.
 But soon thereafter, things returned to their normal groove.